What is Final Expense Insurance?

 With a modified policy, you are subject to a waiting period that generally lasts for two years.
 If something happens during this time period, the beneficiary will be repaid the amount of the premiums paid along with a small percentage.
 For example, some companies offer the full amount of premiums paid plus 10 percent in the first year or 20 percent during the second year.
 With these policies, the full death benefit is paid after the two-year period has passed.

-Buying senior life insurance is easier than you probably think, but you shouldn’t make a rushed decision.
-By taking your time and carefully shopping for the right coverage, you can help ensure that you are covered when you need it the most and that you don’t have to spend too much on your final expense insurance.
-Here are a few things to keep in mind when shopping for senior life insurance coverage for yourself or your parents:
+Buying life insurance is easier than you probably think, but you shouldn’t make a rushed decision.
+Here are a few things to keep in mind when shopping for final expense life insurance coverage for yourself or your parents:

-Fortunately, we at United Life Group make it easy for you to take this crucial step.
+Fortunately, we make it easy for you to take this crucial step.

 By simply entering your state into the form at the top of the page, you can begin receiving rates and coverage options right away.
 This will help you make the right decision without having to leave the comfort of your home.